ajasnz/CalenCraft/docs/README.md

 The first key in your configuration should be `cc_configuration`.
 This set tells CalenCraft about settings that apply to the configuration file and is mandatory.
 `cc_configuration` should contain the following key-value pairs:
 - `cache`: The number of minutes to cache the combined ics file for, this is optional and defaults to `0` (no caching).
 This speeds up the response time for clients but may cause issues if your source calendars are updated frequently.
-- ~~`cacheSource`: The number of minutes to cache the source calendars for, this is optional and defaults to `0` (no caching).
-This speeds up the response time for clients but may cause issues if your source calendars are updated frequently.
-If multiple calendars are using the same source URL this will only cache the source for the shortest time. ~~
 - `allowContext`: Whether to allow context-specific configuration files to be used.
 This should be set to `true` or `false` and defaults to `false`.
 Setting to false will disable all contexts and a request to a context will fail.
 - `allowNoContext`: Whether to allow requests without a context to be processed.
 This should be set to `true` or `false` and defaults to `false`.
 If set to `false` requests without a context will fail.
 - `defaultContext`: The name of the context to use if no context is specified in the request.
 The context specified here will be used for all requests without a context if `allowNoContext` is set to `false`
+- `allowedContexts`: A list of contexts that are allowed to be used.
+If anoter context is specified in the request and `allowNoContext` is set to `false` and `defaultContext` is not specified the request will fail.
+- `allowWeb`: Whether to allow the ICS to be viewed online via the web interface.
+This should be set to `true` or `false` and defaults to `false`.
+If set to `true` the calendar will be available at `yourserver.com/view/calendar`
 <pre><code>
     "cc_configuration": {
         "cache": int,
         "cacheSource": int,
+        "allowContext": bool,
         "allowNoContext": bool,
-        "defaultContext": "str"
+        "defaultContext": "str",
+        "allowedContexts": ["str", "str2", "str3"],
+        "allowWeb": bool
     }
 </code></pre>